btcpayserver/btcpayserver-doc/docs/WooCommerceAdditionalTokens.md

 ```

 ### Use-case 6: Limit the checkout of only 1 piece of a product
+Adds the ability to limit the number of a Currency, Asset, Altcoin or Token that can be spent by a customer in a single checkout.

+Useful for coupon-style promotions that are limited to one discount per checkout.

 This is also solved already by WooCommerce.
 You can activate this on a per product level in Product settings: Tab “**Inventory**”:
 set the checkbox [x] “*Enable this to only allow one of this item to be bought in a single order*”